-freelance writer + assistant editor at Farrar, Straus and Giroux. words in Pitchfork, Ringer, Rolling Stone, them., i-D, The FADER, ELLE, W., Highsnobiety, etc. jacksonsamuelhoward [at] gmail
+freelance writer + assistant editor at Farrar, Straus and Giroux. words in Pitchfork, Ringer, Rolling Stone, The Cut, them., i-D, The FADER, ELLE, W., Highsnobiety, etc. jacksonsamuelhoward [at] gmail

 Forty years ago, Earth, Wind & Fire’s final opus produced disco’s last great moment.
 A month later, the genre died in a Chicago baseball stadium.
 My dad was there for all of it.